justin2004/weblog/DRAFTS/troubleshooting/README.md

 As a software engineer, I used to work for a consultancy and I would get dispatched to diagnose and troubleshoot problems with multi-tier architecture systems.

 Work on engineered artifacts like F-16s and multi-tier architecture software systems can be characterized by three independent dimensions.
+I am going to contrast work on these two types of systems to show the cost of not allowing free movement in all three dimensions.

+## Some Definitions

-### The Posture spectrum:
+### The Posture dimension:
 #### from development to sustainment

 - **development**: The system does not fully exist yet.
 It is actively being designed/engineered/developed.